Rain turns to snow before record cold settles into Massachusetts

-BOSTON (WHDH) - Snowflakes will begin falling in the Bay State around midday before the potential for record-breaking cold moves into the region.
+PLYMOUTH, MASS.
+(WHDH) - Snowflakes began falling in the Bay State around midday, making way for the potential of record-breaking cold.

-Rain showers will transition to snow around noon for Worcester County and parts of southern New Hampshire, according to 7NEWS meteorologist Jaisol Martinez.
+Rain showers transitioned to snow around noon for Worcester County and parts of southern New Hampshire.
 Boston can expect to see flakes beginning in the early afternoon.

 Only a coating of snow in grassy areas is projected for Massachusetts because the ground is too warm for it to stick.
 Drivers will also experience wet roads.